 The RSC Food Group has produced a Food Related Periodic Table, highlighting the function of selected elements in food chemistry, to celebrate this important milestone.
 It highlights element occurrences and roles in food and the body and offers an engaging tool for Outreach and educational activities.
-See below for this month’s elements and the link above Food Related Periodic Table for more.
+See below for this month’s elements and the link above to the complete Food Chemistry Periodic Table for more.

-July elements and their role in food are carbon (the “King of the elements”) and cobalt an essential trace element
+September elements and their role in food are copper and manganese

 We also have an online community, which is based on MyRSC, for anyone who shares our interests.